mli0603/VIMEE2/README.md

 ```

 ## Note
-When flashing either Arduino or the Wi-Fi module esp8266, put the two switches on the green development board, shown in the figure below, both to flashing position (to the left).
-After flashing is completed, the two switches should both be put back to the operation position (to the right).
+When flashing either Arduino or the Wi-Fi module esp8266, put the two switches on the green development board, shown in the figure below, both to programming position (to the right).
+After flashing is completed, the two switches should both be put back to the operation position (to the left).
 ![Flash switch](https://github.com/mli0603/VIMEE2/blob/master/img/flash_image.jpg)